lasdasdas/leddarone/README.md

 >roslaunch leddarone leddarone.launch port:=9600

 Other parameters like oversampling are hardcoded, they are already optimized and not really useful to change for a basic use.
 There is a brief comment on the source code and you will have to check the documentation to change it correctly.

+If you get permission problems with the port, you must give yourself the permissions with

+sudo usermod -a -G dialout yourusername